WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 * "interactive", the latency will be `1024*n` where `n` is 1, 2, 3,..., and is
   chosen by the UA
-* "playback", a latency of 20 ms is 960 frames, which is smaller than 1024.
-The resulting latency will be 1024 frames (21.33 sec).
+* "balanced", a latency of 20 ms is 960 frames, which is smaller than 1024.
+The resulting latency will be 1024 frames (21.33 msec).
 * "playback", the latency will be 200 ms since 200 ms is 9600 frames which is larger than 1024.

+Finally, if the render size is 2048, we have:
+* "interactive", the latency will be `2048*n` where `n` is 1, 2, 3,..., and is
+  chosen by the UA
+* "balanced", a latency of 20 ms is 960 frames, which is greater than 2048.
+The resulting latency will be 2048 frames (42.67 msec).
+* "playback", the latency will be 200 ms since 200 ms is 9600 frames which is larger than 2048.

 # Security and Privacy Issues